qihongl/pylca/README.md

 <a href="https://github.com/qihongl/pylca/tree/master/example">example</a>
 that you can play with on google colab: <a href="https://colab.research.google.com/github/qihongl/pylca/blob/master/example/demo_lca.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab" title="Open and Execute in Google Colaboratory"></a>

-the script will generate the follwing plot, showing that more units got activated -> more competition -> reduce the activity level of the strongest unit == increase uncertainty
+the script will generate the follwing plot, showing that more units got activated -> more competition -> reduce the activity level of the strongest unit == increase uncertainty. this is a desired property emerged from the competition across all accumulators.

 <img src="https://github.com/qihongl/pylca/blob/master/imgs/cmpt2.png" alt="cmpt">